1:1 Mentorship + Placement Support

 Project suggestion

-• Dashboards: logs + metrics + traces (one service, done well)
+• Dashboards: logs + metrics + traces for one service

 • Impact: uptime mindset + incident playbook basics